juni-vogt/legitRipple.js/README.md

 ```

 ##Why another ripple plugin?
 There are *[a lot](https://github.com/search?l=JavaScript&q=material+ripple&type=Repositories&utf8=%E2%9C%9)* of javascript ripple plugins out there but I noticed that none of them replicate the ripple on android exactly.
-Which is not surprising since it's not documented in google's design spec either.
+Which is not surprising since it's not documented in [google's Material Design spec](https://www.google.com/design/spec/animation/responsive-interaction.html) either.

-On android, the ripple itself doesn't spread in all directions equally as fast, it is positioned relative to the touch position as the touch position is positioned relative to the ripple's container.
+On android, the ripple itself doesn't spread in all directions equally as fast.
+It's positioned relative to the touch position as the touch position is positioned relative to the ripple's container.

 ![Reference 1](https://raw.githubusercontent.com/matthias-vogt/legitRipple.js/gh-pages/demo-media/reference-1.gif)
 ![Reference 2](https://raw.githubusercontent.com/matthias-vogt/legitRipple.js/gh-pages/demo-media/reference-2.gif)